-UN agency heads make rare joint plea for Gaza ceasefire
+UN agency, NGO heads make rare joint plea for Gaza ceasefire

 Russia-Ukraine war: List of key events, day 621

-US’ Blinken makes unannounced visit to Iraq amid fears of regional conflict
+US’s Blinken makes unannounced Iraq visit amid fears of regional conflict

-The UN chiefs, including the leaders of UNICEF, UN Women, the World Food Program and the World Health Organization, described the killings of both Israelis and Palestinians over the past month as “horrific”.
+The UN and NGO chiefs, including the leaders of UNICEF, UN Women, the World Food Program, the World Health Organization and Save the Children, described the killings of both Israelis and Palestinians over the past month as “horrific”.

 At least 9,770 Palestinians, mostly civilians, have been killed in Israel’s bombardment of Gaza, according to authorities in the Hamas-governed enclave.